ghidra-delinker-extension

 Installation

-• Enable the RelocationTableSynthesizedPlugin plugin with File > Configure inside a CodeBrowser window.
+- Enable the RelocationTableSynthesizedPlugin plugin with File > Configure > Experimental inside a CodeBrowser window.

 Usage

-1. Select a set of addresses in the Listing view ;
+- Select a set of addresses in the Listing view to extract ;

-3. Invoke the ELF relocatable object exporter with File > Export Program…
+- Invoke a relocatable object file exporter with File > Export Program…

-• ⚠️ The relocation table synthesizer analyzer relies on a fully populated Ghidra database (with correctly declared symbols, data types and references) in order to work.
-Incorrect or missing information may lead to broken or undiscovered relocations during the analysis.
+[!WARNING] The relocation table synthesizer analyzer relies on the accuracy of the Ghidra database.
+Incorrect or missing information may lead to broken or missed relocations during the analysis.

-• ⚠️ The object file exporters rely on the results of the relocation table synthesizer analyzer in order to work.
-When in doubt, run this analyzer right before exporting an object file to make sure the relocation table contents are up-to-date with the current state of the program.
+[!CAUTION] The object file exporters rely on the results of the relocation table synthesizer analyzer.
+When in doubt, run this analyzer right before exporting an object file to make sure the relocation table contents are up-to-date.

 How does it work?